Scripture: Mark 10:46-52

 He knew who Jesus was and had heard of his fame for healing, but

-until now had no means of making contact with the Son of David,
+until now had no opportunity of making direct contact with the Son

 Seeking Jesus with effort and persistence pays off